ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.ham/README.md

 ## Changelog

-### __WORK IN PROGRESS__
+### 4.0.1 (2021-03-24)
-* (Apollon77) update homebridge and wrapper to 1.3.2 (latest as of today).
+* (Apollon77) update homebridge and wrapper to 1.3.4 (latest as of today).
 IMPORTANT: Requires also homebridge 1.3.x installed when using global mode and local mode will update to 1.3.x too!
 Check your plugins for updates!
+* (UncleSamSwiss) Add an experimental version of new plugin selection and configuration tab - TRY IT OUT!
 * (Apollon77) IMPORTANT: Configurations in local/global mode with child bridges will NOT work because ioBroker can not access the data on the child bridge processes!

 ### 3.0.2 (2020-11-29)